 I contacted support a number of times on email with a payment problem.
 I did a blog called – Amazon Stopped Paying me.
 Because the problem was above technical understanding of email support, they tried to fob me off with automated responses.
 After weeks of getting no-where, I posted the blog link and a description of problem on Amazon Flex Reddit Drivers Group. https://www.reddit.com/r/AmazonFlexDrivers/

 It got picked up by one of the technical guys stateside, and the problem was solved.
-If I had not kicked up a stink, I would not have got the money I was owed, I would still not be being paid through that account now.

 Amazon Flex Email Support: [email protected]